yuxumin/PoinTr/DATASET.md

    └── test.txt
 ```

-**PCN Dataset**: You can download the processed PCN dataset [here](https://gateway.infinitescript.com/?fileName=ShapeNetCompletion).
+**PCN Dataset**: You can download the processed PCN dataset from this [url](https://gateway.infinitescript.com/?fileName=ShapeNetCompletion).
 The directory structure should be

 ```
 │PCN/